-LED lighting is an energy efficient, powerful, durable, and eco-friendly sustainable solution.
-As the prices of LED lighting fixtures continue to drop, and the efficiency of LEDs rise, they’re becoming more accessible to everyone.
+LED lighting is an energy-efficient, powerful, durable, and eco-friendly sustainable solution.
+As the prices of LED lighting fixtures continue to drop, and the efficiency of LEDs rises, they’re becoming more accessible to everyone.

 A regular LED light, with moderate use, will last up to 10 years, or even longer.
 It will only benefit you to make a switch to light-emitting diodes and ditch the traditional lighting.

 Need more convincing?
 Below are five major advantages of LED lighting that will have you switching out your old light bulbs in no time.

 One of the biggest advantages LED lighting has over conventional lighting options is its extended lifespan.
 LEDs last longer compared to traditional light bulbs such as halogen, incandescent, and fluorescent.